My family can’t get enough of these Homemade Garlic Knots! Grab some pizza dough, twist it up into knots & slather them with garlic butter!

 - Hawaiian Pizza Sliders

-- Bake for 15 minutes or until the knots are golden brown.
+- Bake for 15-20 minutes or until the tops are beginning to turn golden brown.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe and nutritional value will vary depending on the brands you use, measuring methods and portion sizes per household.

 I would love to make these for our Italian dinner night, but would prefer making them ahead.
 If I flash freeze them…that is once baked with garlic butter or raw?